-A charge to service revenue accounts to reflect the cost of Propery, plant & equipment used in the provision Capital Expenditure
+A charge to service revenue accounts to reflect the cost of fixed assets used in the provision of services.

+Capital Expenditure

 Expenditure on the acquisition of a fixed asset or expenditure which adds to and not merely maintains the value of an existing asset.